ReyhaneAbtahi/workers--welfare-organization/README.md

 open a visual studio project and copy "code.c" content into it's source file
 copy the "data" file contents to the project path and execute the program
 # Remark
 in this program i use my voice to explain the menus for users. voices are in persian but you can record your voice in your own language and replace it with voice files in "data" file
+@elnazrahmati